 Your choice of recruitment agency can have a profound effect on your business.
 You need to be confident in your decision and able to justify it to internal line managers or other stakeholders.
 To do this, you need to ask the right questions:

 Using an agency who specialises in your industry and job function will be a great advantage.
 They will know your market and be able to quickly understand your business.
 Additionally, they should be able to easily access the right candidates.

 2. How long have you been in business?

 An agency with a long history in the business is more likely to have a greater depth of relevant knowledge.
-The same can also be said for the agency principle.

 3. What other automotive employers do you recruit for?